Project Archives

 On April 6, 1966, over 200 students and teachers at Westall High School in Melbourne, Australia witnessed an unidentified object descend behind the school before rising and departing, an event documented by contemporaneous newspaper accounts and corroborated by dozens of on-record witnesses decades later.

-Japan Forms Parliamentary League for UAP, Proposes Defense Ministry Research Office
+Japan Forms Parliamentary League for UAP, Proposes Defence Ministry Research Office

-Over 80 Japanese lawmakers have formed a cross-party parliamentary league to investigate unidentified anomalous phenomena, delivering formal proposals to the Ministry of Defense for a dedicated UAP research division.
+Over 80 Japanese lawmakers have formed a cross-party parliamentary league to investigate unidentified anomalous phenomena, delivering formal proposals to the Ministry of Defence for a dedicated UAP research division.

 Canada's Sky Canada Project: Federal Report Recommends Dedicated UAP Reporting Office